 October’s Other Birthstone: Tourmaline

-October babies get another colourful choice when it comes to their birthstone.
-While opals hold the throne for showing a rainbow of hues in one gemstone, tourmaline offers up just as many colour options from stone to stone.
+October babies get another colorful choice when it comes to their birthstone.
+While opals hold the throne for showing a rainbow of hues in one gemstone, tourmaline offers up just as many color options from stone to stone.

-No other gemstone boasts a greater range of natural colours than tourmaline.
-And, in fact, this name isn't one gem but a family of more than 30 varied borosilicate crystals with different compositions, properties and trace elements that render distinct colours.
+No other gemstone boasts a greater range of natural colors than tourmaline.
+And, in fact, this name isn't one gem but a family of more than 30 varied borosilicate crystals with different compositions, properties and trace elements that render distinct colors.
 With brilliant coloration and clarity, they’re often mistaken for other gemstones—even the Russian crown jewels “rubies” are now believed to be rubellite, or red tourmaline.

-Tourmaline colours range from red, yellow and blue to brown and black.
+Tourmaline colors range from red, yellow and blue to brown and black.
 Occasionally, more than one hue presents.
-The aptly named "watermelon tourmaline" boasts a brilliant green exterior that dramatically transitions to a pink centre.
+The aptly named "watermelon tourmaline" boasts a brilliant green exterior that dramatically transitions to a pink center.

 Pink tourmaline is associated with kindness, comfort, safety and relaxation, making it a prime choice for October birthdays or celebrating an 8th wedding anniversary.
-But with its storied properties and boundless colour options, tourmaline jewellery makes the perfect gift for anyone.
+But with its storied properties and boundless color options, tourmaline jewelry makes the perfect gift for anyone.